SIE practice questionmediumPump and Dump

 Why D — Pump and dump

-A pump and dump scheme involves artificially inflating the price of a stock (pump) through false or misleading statements, then selling the shares at the inflated price (dump).
-This is securities fraud under SEC rules.
-Penny stocks and microcap securities are common targets because they are thinly traded and easier to manipulate.
-A 'short and distort' (A) is the opposite — shorting first, then spreading negative information.
+A pump-and-dump scheme involves artificially inflating the price of a stock through false or misleading statements, then selling shares at the inflated price.
+This is securities fraud.
+A short-and-distort scheme is the opposite: shorting first, then spreading negative information.

 Turn it into reps